apoz/flash-cards/Terraform.md

 ```

-## Tainting resources in terraform

-Imagine you have created some resource from terraform and you have made a lot of manual changes.
-You have 2 options:
-- Import the changes to terraform
-- Delete and recreate the resource

-Taint sets the state of the resource as "tainted" so it's deleted and recreated in the next terraform plan.

 ## Splat expression

-It allows us to get a list of all the attributes.
+It allows us to get a list of all the attributes or the attributes of a list of elements.

 ```
 resource "aws_iam_user" "lb" {